OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ## Keepalived for HA load balancers

-To ensure that network requests are distributed amongst multiple Tomcat instances and not directed to an offline instance, we need to implement a load balancing solution.
+To ensure that network requests are distributed among multiple Tomcat instances and not directed to an offline instance, we need to implement a load balancing solution.
 These load balancers sit in front of the Tomcat instances and direct network requests to those instances that are available.

-Many load balancing solutions exist that can perform this role, but for this post we use the Apache web server with the mod_jk plugin.
+Many load balancing solutions exist that can perform this role, but for this post, we use the Apache web server with the mod_jk plugin.
 Apache will provide the networking functionality, while mod_jk will distribute traffic to multiple Tomcat instances, implementing sticky sessions to direct a client to the same backend server for each request.

 In order to maintain high availability, we need at least two load balancers.
 But how do we split a single incoming network connection across two load balancers in a reliable manner?
 This is where Keepalived comes in.